Things to see and do

 Take a seat in the magnificent Great Hall, a place of entertainment, eating and politics.
 In the 15th and 16th centuries important guests would have feasted with the lord and lady of the manor on dishes such as venison porridge with saffron, roast peacock and jellied fruit slices.
 Later the Hall was hushed to the preaching of John Wesley, and filled with mirth and song as the space became a 19th century theatre.

-The refurbished café is set in the 15th century Parlour, a place that has always been used for conversation and socialising.
-In the 19th century the room became the town’s Literary institute and then a Masonic Temple!
-Here you’ll find locally sourced treats on the menu, teas, coffees and a variety of drinks.
+The refurbished café is set in the 15th-century parlour – a place that has always been used for conversation and socialising.
+In the 19th century the room became the town’s Literary Institute and later a Masonic Temple.
+Here you’ll find hot snacks, homemade soup, teas, coffees and a variety of cold drinks.
+Lunch bags are available for the children and we have vegan and gluten-free options.

 Climb the old steps to the top of the tower and you’ll be rewarded with fine views of Gainsborough and across the River Trent to North Nottinghamshire.
 From this vantage you can get a sense of the Old Hall at the centre of a large medieval estate, and the heart of the local community.